USM-COS425-S22/usm-cos425-s22.github.io/syllabus.md

 ---
 # COS 425 Mobile Application Development

-USM Course Catalog: *Topics to be covered may include philosophy of computers, history of computers, computers and society, simulation, graphics, and other advanced topics.
-Prerequisite: COS 285 or permission of the instructor.
-Cr 3.*

 This course is about developing mobile applications.
 Students will develop for iOS with Swift, Android with Java, and Cross-platform with JavaScript/HTML/CSS.
 The course is almost entirely project oriented and will rely on students being well prepared in their reading, research, and development skills.

 <!--more-->